sungsoo-ahn/2025/_posts/2025-04-28-pitfalls-of-evidence-based-ai-policy.md

 > – Giere et al. (2006), Understanding Scientific Reasoning <d-cite key="giere2006understanding"></d-cite>

 **A certain ‘Deny and Delay Playbook’ has been used multiple times before to delay meaningful regulation until long after it was needed.**
-We have infamously seen the same story play out in historical debates around tobacco, acid rain, the ozone layer, and climate change <d-cite key="oreskes2010merchants"></d-cite>.
+A common story has played out in historical debates around tobacco, acid rain, the ozone layer, and climate change <d-cite key="oreskes2010merchants"></d-cite>.
 In each case, industry interests pushed biased science to cast doubt on risks and made noise in the media about how there just wasn’t enough evidence to act yet.
 This represents a misuse of the scientific process.
 Of course, all scientific theories are tentative and subject to criticism – this is exactly why science is so useful.